heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/index.md

 ## What’s the goal of this part?

-The aim here is to give you practical experience by **building your own simple prototypes** with the components available.
+The aim here is to give you practical experience by **building your own prototypes** with the components available.
 To spark your creativity, we offer a selection of project ideas you can use as starting points.
 Feel free to build them as described, expand and modify them, or even come up with something entirely your own.
 You are encouraged to experiment, combine components, and take ideas in new directions — whatever inspires you most!

 ## How does it work?